 One of the more common power tools every homeowner should have, the cordless drill will likely be one of the most used tools in your collection.
 The convenience of wireless electric power makes quick work of lots of small projects.
 Invest in both a good-quality drill and good-quality drill bit sets.

-Many overlook the necessity of having a tool box to organize their tools.
+Don't overlook the necessity of having a toolbox to organize your tools.
 Without this central repository, even the best tools end up scattered inside random drawers, garage shelves, basements or other parts unknown.
 Start with a relatively modest and inexpensive tool box, then buy larger, sturdier ones as your tool collection grows.
 You can also use tool bags with lots of pockets and compartments to keep things in order.
 Consider storing other essentials such as glues, solvents, painter's tape, putty knife and a painter's key in your toolbox.

 Ideal for holding work in place, clamps or vises can be used for woodworking projects such as building furniture or electrical projects like welding.
 Available in screw clamp, angle, bar, locking and more, clamps are relatively affordable and a great idea for the at-home carpenter.

 While the most common use of a plunger is to fix a clogged toilet, they are also essential to have on hand in case of any home flooding, like a basement or bathroom issue.
-Often an overlooked item when it comes time to stock up your tool box or garage, plungers are a must-have for any homeowner.
+Often an overlooked item when it comes time to stock up on tools, plungers are a must-have for any homeowner.

 A convenient and safe way to power electric devices, extension cords are ideal for jobs that require distance.
 With a plug on one end and a socket on the other end, extension cords are available in a variety of lengths and sizes.
-Always take care when using extension cords and be sure to select that right option based on job size, wire gauge and length.
+Always take care when using extension cords.
+Be sure to select the right option based on job size, wire gauge and length.

-There is a difference between indoor and outdoor extension cords, and one size is not fits all.
+There is a difference between indoor and outdoor extension cords, and one size does not fit all.

 Tip: Never combine a three-prong cord with two-prong cord, as it can be dangerous.